Jostin-444/Maxbot/README.md

 </details>
 ------------------
-> No Spam A La Bot!
+> No Spam Al Bot!

 ---